Real Estate CRM Guide for Agents: Build a System That Actually Gets Used

 - You see deals forming weeks or months before they close.

-- You can connect marketing activity to real conversations instead of guessing from isolated wins.
+- You connect marketing activity to real conversations instead of guessing from isolated wins.

 - You protect future repeat and referral opportunities after the closing.